omen23/ffmpeg-ffnvcodec-explanation/README.md

   --disable-videotoolbox   disable VideoToolbox code [autodetect]
 ```

-Should the standard compilation not fit your needs (you have the need to link in specific libraries/dont need some libraries or enable/disable specific features) then you can change the build-rules in ~/devel/ffmpeg/ffmpeg-4.0.2/debian/rules
+Should the standard compilation not fit your needs (you have the need to link in specific libraries/dont need some libraries or you want to enable/disable specific features) then you can change the build-rules in `~/devel/ffmpeg/ffmpeg-4.0.2/debian/rules`
 ```
 sudo apt-get build-dep ffmpeg
 mkdir -p ~/devel/ffmpeg